andria-dev/brownie/public/blog/creating-a-completely-static-build-with-nextjs/index.md

 - `<Main />`
 - `<NextScript />`

-Now that we have our requirements let's look at an example:
+Now that we have our requirements let's implement our own bare bones `_document.js` file.

 ```jsx
 // pages/_document.js